CESARKODIAK/commands/README.md

 `parse "beep every three seconds"`

-`parse "counter is zero; repeat three times: add 1 to counter; okay; assert that the counter is 3"`
+`parse "counter is zero; repeat three times: add 1 to counter; done repeating; assert that the counter is 3"`

 ```